srivats0603/Algos_Practice/README.md

 "count_n_say.py" - Generate nth term of Count and Say sequence using iterative method.

+"different_character.py" - Given two strings find the characters which are only available in one of those two strings.

 "fibonacci.py" - Generate fibonacci nth term using simple recursion.

 "fibonacci_memo.py" - Generate fibonacci nth term using recursion and memoization.